 You show up in a small town of a few hundred people, in a very rural area, with no local contacts and no prior job arrangements.
 Where do you go to look for work and what kind of work is available?
+Where do you find a job?

 Our experience shows a good place to start is the local cafe – the greasy spoon, hometown coffee shop, or family run diner.
 We find many small towns have a local restaurant that serves as the town’s gathering point.
 It is a hub of activity and information.